godaddy/node-priam/README.md

 The `executeAsPrepared` option informs the [node-cassandra-cql](https://github.com/jorgebay/node-cassandra-cql) driver to execute the given CQL as a prepared statement, which will boost performance if the query is executed multiple times.
-*This option is currently ignored if using the [helenus](https://github.com/simplereach/helenus) thrift driver.*

 The `queryName` option allows metrics to be captured for the given query, assuming a `metrics` object was passed into the constructor.
 See the [Monitoring / Instrumentation](#monitoring--instrumentation) section for more information.